Evidence Based

 • A balanced diet rich in a variety of nutrients is generally recommended for pregnant women to support both their health and the baby’s development.

-• Data is insufficient to determine the safe use of keto diets during pregnancy.
+• There is not enough data to determine the safe use of keto diets during pregnancy.

 What Is a Keto Diet?